QUOTES-Meghan and Harry on racism in UK royal family, suicidal thoughts and walking away | Sports-Games

 "The narrative with Kate, which didn't happen, was really, really difficult and something that I think that's when everything changed really."
 Asked if she made Kate cry: "The reverse happened.
 A few days before the wedding she was upset about something, pertaining to ... the flower girl dresses, and it made me cry.
 And it really hurt my feelings."

-Asked if she was not supported by the powers that be, she said: "There's the family, and then there are the people that are running the institution, those are two separate things and it's important to be able to compartmentalize that because the queen, for example, has always been wonderful to me."
+Asked if she was not supported by the powers that be, she said: "There's the family, and then there's the people that are running the institution, those are two separate things and it's important to be able to compartmentalise that because the queen, for example, has always been wonderful to me."
 Harry, asked whether he would have stepped away from the royal family if it had not been for Meghan:

 Harry, asked about his relationship with elder brother Prince William: "Much will continue to be said about that ... as I said before, you know, I love William to bits, he's my brother, we've been through hell together and we have a shared experience.
 But we're on different paths."

-"Without question, there were other forces at play, I think throughout this whole process.
+"Without question, there was other forces at play, I think throughout this whole process.
 So, yeah, she did without question, she saved (me)."
 Meghan, on allegations she had manipulated the whole situation:

 "Can you imagine how little sense that makes?
 I left my career, my life, I left everything because I love him, and our plan was to do this forever."
 Meghan, about her wedding day: